Viktor Dankl von Krasnik: 1914

+1915

-After being driven back by Russian forces Krasnik and his First Army were part of a renewed offensive in October 1914 that was undertaken with the German forces to the north and west.
-Gains made during this drive proved to be only temporary as more or less of a stalemate developed in Dankl's area.
-The First Army did not see much action during the winter of 1914-15 and were held as reserves for more active Carpathian part of the front further east.
-During the following spring Krasnik would lead his third and final offensive with the First Army.
-The Gorlice–Tarnów Offensive in May 1915 enjoyed early success and Dankl's First Army had once again achieved an advance.
+The 1st Army did not see much action during the winter of 1914-15 and were held as reserves for more active Carpathian part of the front further east.
+During the following spring Krasnik would lead his third and final offensive with the 1st Army.
+The Gorlice–Tarnów Offensive in May 1915 enjoyed early success and Dankl's 1st Army had once again achieved an advance.
 However, his renewed success would be cut short by a loss at the battle of Opatów which stalled any further push.